slashinfty/run-get/README.md

 ## What It Does

-It sends information on recently verified speedruns for any game (on speedrun.com) that you pick.
+It sends information on recently verified speedruns for any game or runner (on speedrun.com) that you pick.

 ![Screenshot of embed](static/screenshot2.png)

-Additionally, it can DM you recent submissions for all games you moderate.
+Additionally, it can DM you recent submissions for any game.

 ## Setting Up Verified Runs

-Once RUN GET is in your server, you need to assign it a channel to send messages to, and tell it one or more games to watch.
-Simply send a message mentioning RUN GET, mention the channel you want RUN GET to post in, and any number of games you want it to watch.
+Once RUN GET is in your server, you need to assign it a channel to send messages to, and tell it one or more games or runners to watch.
+Simply send a message mentioning RUN GET, mention the channel you want RUN GET to post in, and any number of games or runners you want it to watch.

 ![Screenshot of setup](static/screenshot1.png)

 In order to identify a game, send the game abbreviation from speedrun.com.
 For instance, if you want RUN GET to watch for new The Legend of Zelda: A Link to the Past runs, and you know the leaderboard is `https://www.speedrun.com/alttp`, then you'd use `alttp`.

+In order to identify a runner, send the speedrun.com user name (or Twitch user name, if you've linked it to speedrun.com) with an `*` at the end, such as `dadinfinitum*`.

 You must only mention one channel in your message.
-However, you can include more than one game.
+However, you can include more than one game or runner.
 If you want to remove a game, add a `!` before the game abbreviation, like `!alttp`.

 If you want to know what games are being watched by RUN GET, just type `?rungetgames`.
 If you want the list to include the channels, add a `!` to the end: `?rungetgames!`.